yunojuno/django-perimeter/README.rst

 That's when you need Perimeter.

-Perimeter provides simple tokenised access control over your entire Django site.
-It consists of two parts: admin site functionality to create new access tokens, and middleware to control the access based on said token.
+Perimeter provides simple tokenised access control over your entire Django site (everything, including the admin site and login pages).

 How does it work?
 -----------------

 Once you have installed and enabled Perimeter, everyone requiring access will need an authorisation token (not authentication - there is nothing inherent in Perimeter to prevent people swapping / sharing tokens - that is an accepted use case).

+Perimeter runs as middleware that will inspect the user's ``session`` for a token.
+If they have a valid token, then they continue to use the site uninterrupted.
+If they do not have a token, or the token is invalid (expired or set to inactive), then they are redirected to the Perimeter 'Gateway', where they must enter a valid token, along with their name and email (for auditing purposes - this is stored in the database).

 To create a new token you need to head to the admin site, and create a new token under the Perimeter app.
-If you have ``PERIMETER_ENABLED`` set to True already you won't be able to access the admin site (it covers everything except for the perimeter 'gateway' form), and so there is a management command (``create_access_token``) that you can use to create your first token.
+If you have ``PERIMETER_ENABLED`` set to True already you won't be able to access the admin site (as Perimeter covers everything except for the perimeter 'gateway' form), and so there is a management command (``create_access_token``) that you can use to create your first token.
 (This is analagous to the Django setup process where it prompts you to create a superuser.)

-If someone visits any page on the site they will be redirected to the 'Gateway' page where they need to input the token, and their details (for auditing purposes).
-Once set the token is stored in their session and they can then access the site as normal.

 Setup
 -----